 Finally, take a minute to contact your child’s school and the families of any friends that he or she has been with in the previous week.
 Head lice spread by close contact, which is why children are more often infested—they are more frequently crowded around a book or device, clustered together for a group photo, sharing toys, etc.

-There are three types of lice treatment options that do not require a prescription.
+There are three types of in-home, over the counter lice treatment options:

 - Lice shampoos, creams, and lotions are the most well-known lice treatment options.
 They are available at most drug stores.
 The problem with these options is that most lice have now developed a resistance to their main, active ingredients.
 Even when administered correctly, lice treatments that rely on permethrin and/or pyrethrin are no longer effective on up to 98% of head lice in the U.S.

 - Smothering methods attempt to use common household creams and lotions to suffocate lice before combing out each louse and nit.
 While combing is extremely effective, there’s insufficient evidence to prove that smothering head lice with oil, gel, or cream actually works to kill lice or nits.

 - A dry, vapor system may be the best lice treatment option available over the counter.
 The Novokid system has been scientifically proven to kill lice.
 It does not use permethrin or pyrethrin, so it is effective even against resistant strains of super lice.
 The treatment is quick and all-natural.

 Whichever lice treatment you choose, read the instructions carefully before administering, and follow the directions exactly.
 Most cases of lice “reinfestation” are actually the same family of lice that were never fully treated in the first place.
 Be sure to use the proper dose of any medications, leave treatments on the hair and scalp for the required time, etc.